-I am an Assistant Professor in the Department of Computer Science at the University of Michigan-Flint.
-My research interests include Human Computer interaction (HCI), Computer Supported Cooperative Work (CSCW), Universal Usability, and Health Informatics.
+I am an Associate Professor in the Department of Computer Science at the University of Michigan-Flint.
+My research interests include Human Computer interaction (HCI), Computer Supported Cooperative Work (CSCW), Health Informatics, and Social Computing.

 - Designing better technologies for supporting small project group collaboration

 - Investigating Communication Challenges of Team-based collaboration in Health Care to Inform the Design of Supporting Technologies

 I was a post-doctoral research fellow working with Dr. Joanna McGrenere in the Imager Lab, Department of Computer Science, University of British Columbia.